Piano Concerto No. 18 (Mozart)

-The Piano Concerto No. 18 in B♭ major, K. 456, is a piano concerto by Wolfgang Amadeus Mozart.
+The Piano Concerto No. 18 in B♭ major, K. 456, subtitled the Paradis, is a piano concerto by Wolfgang Amadeus Mozart.
 In Mozart's own catalogue of his works, this concerto is dated 30 September 1784.

 History

-For years, historical speculation was that Mozart had written this concerto for Maria Theresia von Paradis, based on a letter written around that time by Leopold Mozart to his daughter Nannerl.
+For years, historical speculation was that Mozart had written this concerto for Maria Theresia von Paradis, based on a letter written around that time for his sister by their father.
 However, Hermann Ullrich has discounted this theory, based on the date of entry in Mozart's catalogue and the fact that von Paradis had left Paris at the start of October 1784, which indicated that there was not sufficient time to send her the concerto for performance.
 Richard Maunder has countered with the idea that Mozart could still have sent the concerto to Paris and that it would have been forwarded to von Paradis in London, where it was possible that she performed the work in March 1785.